stvnmbr1/Reelexa/README.md

 In Progress:

 Change to MQTT broker
-Get metrics with prometheus integration and more
+Get metrics with prometheus integration and more (mostly done) openHAB dashboard controller

 Other planned:
 ifttt integration